onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 Changing the first digit in tc number will change the test case to run FTPES or HTTP instead.
 Eg. TC201 is FTPES version of TC101.

-TC2XX is same as TC1XX but with FTPES, TC3XX is same as TC1XX but with HTTP
+TC2XX is same as TC1XX but with FTPES, TC3XX is same as TC1XX but with HTTP, TC4XX is same as TC1XX but with HTTPS (with basic authorization).
+Note, in the case of HTTPS, some tests may not have direct correspondence in FTP tests (TC403, TC404 described in the end of this section).

 TC6XX is same as TC5XX but with FTPES

 TC8XX is same as TC7XX but with FTPES

 TC2XXX is same as TC1XXX but with FTPES

+TC403 - One ME, HTTPS with client certificate authentication, 1 1MB file, 1 event

+TC404 - One ME, HTTPS with no client authentication, 1 1MB file, 1 event

 ## Developer workflow